Toward Generative Quantum Utility via Correlation-Complexity Map: Generative Modeling of Turbulence via IQP Circuits

 We choose the DCGAN latent dimension $128$ to be comparable to the effective latent capacity of the IQP model (in the sense that both define a relatively low-dimensional control variable used to generate diverse snapshots), while allowing the convolutional generator to represent spatial correlations in its native domain.

 \paragraph{Quantitative and qualitative comparison.} Tables~\ref{tab:turbulence-samples-100} presents qualitative samples together with two quantitative metrics: (i) the PDF--JS divergence (lower is better), and (ii) a feature-space $\text{MMD}$ computed using a random Conv2D encoder (lower is better).
-All metrics are evaluated by comparing $200$ ground truth turbulence snapshots against $200$ samples generated from each model.
-Details of these two score are shown in the Appendix~\ref{app:evaluation_metrics}.
+All metrics are evaluated by comparing $200$ ground truth turbulence snapshots against $200$ samples generated from each model. {PDF--JS probes the marginal distribution of field intensities and is insensitive to spatial arrangement.
+The random Conv2D feature MMD probes higher-order spatial statistics through a fixed nonlinear embedding, but it is not a substitute for physics-specific turbulence diagnostics such as energy spectra or structure functions.
+We therefore use these metrics as distributional proxies and leave a full physics-level turbulence validation to future work. }Details of these two score are shown in the Appendix~\ref{app:evaluation_metrics}.

 \textbf{Data-matched regime (11 training snapshots).} When DCGAN is trained on only $11$ snapshots, it fails to learn a meaningful generative distribution, samples exhibit severe artifacts consistent with under-training and/or instability, and both PDF--JS and feature $\text{MMD}$ degrade substantially relative to IQP.
 In contrast, the IQP models (31k and 63k parameters) remain stable and produce visually coherent turbulence-like fields with markedly better PDF--JS and $\text{MMD}$ than both RBM and DCGAN in this low-data setting.
 This supports the interpretation that IQP inductive biases are well-aligned with turbulence structure and can be leveraged in a sample-limited regime.